-Ted — People, not items
+Ted — People, not stuff

 So I know what you're thinking: How the heck are we supposed to take something valuable away from the raunchy, Seth MacFarlane/Mark Wahlberg-driven comedy about an immature bachelor and his binge-drinking, pot-smoking teddy bear?
 The answer is easy and a good one at that.
 We've all got a teddy bear in our lives — some item or idea that defines and often influences our perspective.
 In light of this day of love, reflect on your idols and consider the implications they may have for your significant other.
 Invest your feelings in those around you instead of your stuff.
 It worked for Wahlberg and Mila Kunis, anyhow.